Skills

 Object oriented development

-- In addition to my initial analyst-programmer training (C++, Java), my first professional experience with the object-oriented concepts dates back to 2002, with ASP.NET.
-Later, with PHP and PHP 5 specifically, I improved my practice of inheritance, encapsulation and MVC pattern.
-Today, I work with the J2EE environment.
-The book Design Patterns from the “Gang Of Four” is familiar to me, and I believe that the object structure of an application is as important as the one of a database.
+- In addition to my initial analyst-programmer training (C++ and Java), my first professional experience with object-oriented concepts dates back to 2002, with ASP.NET.
+Later, with PHP and PHP 5 specifically, I improved my practice of inheritance and encapsulation.

 -